pparacch/fars/README.md

 library(farsr)
 ```

-Use the following table to have an overview of the provided functions and their usage:
+Use the following table to have an overview of the provided functions:

 <table style="width:38%;">
 <colgroup>